-3 Dust Monitoring
+3.1 Dust Monitoring

-Air quality aspects and impacts associated with site operations are managed in accordance with the Air Quality Management Plan (END-PLN-ENV-006) and the requirements detailed in NSW EP Licence 1301.
+Air quality aspects and impacts associated with site operations are managed in accordance with the Air Quality Management plan (END-PLN-ENV-006) and the requirement detailed in NSW EP Licence 1301.

-The Endeavor Mine is located 47km from the nearest town (Cobar) and 4.5km away from its nearest sensitive receptor (residential property).
-Therefore, dust deposition at these potential sensitive receptors is considered a low environmental risk.
+The Endeavor Mine is located 47 km from the nearest town (Cobar) and 4.5 km away for its nearest sensitive receptor (residential property).
+Therefore, dust deposition at these potential receptors is considered a low environmental risk.